rahul1990gupta/training_material/curriculum/03_rails_open_source.md

-### Rails
-- Official Blog tutorial: This official ruby on rails guide page goes thorough building a blog from scratch.
-Good starting point. **https://guides.rubyonrails.org/getting_started.html**
-- Hackernews clone with rails: This tutorial cover rails 5, but student should be able to follow the tutorial and make it work with rails 8. **https://www.codementor.io/@danielchinedu/building-a-basic-hacker-news-clone-with-rails-5-4gr4hrbis**
-- Rails 8 with typecraft: This contains all current features and live coding to understand how things work. **https://www.youtube.com/watch?v=4q1RWZABhKE&list=PLHFP2OPUpCebdA4-xR07SPpoBWVERkHR6&index=3**

 ### Rails Open-source
 Working with open-source is a great way to learn about how every-changing softwares work with rails to get things done.
 It gives you practical world experience of using rails outside of tutorials and simple crud apps.
 But, how do you find a good open-source project to contribute to and how do you even get started.